qubacy/MoveAndDraw/readme.md

 Almost all crucial components of the app have been covered with tests (Unit & Instrumental).
 The coverage percentage was roughly 60-70% at the time.

-## Libraries
+## Dependencies

-The following noticeable libraries are in use in the app:
+The following noticeable libraries & frameworks are in use in the app:
 - [ColorPickerView](https://github.com/skydoves/ColorPickerView) (leveraging an utility dialog that allows you to pick a color);
 - [Navigation Framework](https://developer.android.com/guide/navigation) (for handling transitions between fragments & activities);
 - [Dagger Hilt](https://dagger.dev/hilt/) (Dependency Injection framework);